-The Physical Education department at Werneth is experienced, enthusiastic and innovative.
-PE is delivered at Werneth School by seven teachers; this includes our SSCO Jan Holt who works in our local primary schools to enable a settled transition in to year 7, as well as two heads of year and a member of the SLT team.
+The Physical Education departmentat Werneth is experienced, enthusiastic and innovative.
+PE is delivered at Werneth School by seven teachers; this includes our SSCO Gemma Woods who works in our local primary schools to enable a settled transition in to year 7, as well as two heads of year and a member of the SLT team.
 The PE team has worked together over a number of years and provides a competitive, challenging but fun environment to flourish in

 Key Stage 3

-Students study PE 3 times a week in year 7 and 8 and 4 times in year 9.
+Students study PE 3/4 times a week in year 7-9.
 Alongside Dance this meets the government guidelines of 2 hours of quality PE each week.
 During this time, termly units of work are completed.
 These units contain lesson plans and resources which are digitally shared with all staff and these resources are then differentiated in accordance with individual class or student requirements.
-The delivery of content, by staff, is based around the school’s Teaching and Learning emphasis of Co-operative Learning using Kagan Structures.
+The delivery of content, by staff, is based around the school’s Teaching and Learning emphasis of Co-operative Learning using a wide range of teaching and learning philosophy.
 The course for Year 9 GCE PE students focuses on our students beginning their GCSE preparatory studies and is manly based around developing their knowledge of fitness and health The primary focus for Key Stage 3 students is to develop their basic skills developed at primary school and begin to establish them in game and sport situations.
-They will take part in a brad and balanced curriculum which involves the following areas; net/wall games such as badminton an tennis, invasion games such as netball and football, striking and fielding games such as rounders and cricket as well as offering experiences to develop and extend fitness capabilities in athletics, cross country and orienteering.
+They will take part in a broad and balanced curriculum which involves the following areas; net/wall games such as badminton an tennis, invasion games such as netball and football, striking and fielding games such as rounders and cricket as well as offering experiences to develop and extend fitness capabilities in athletics, cross country and orienteering.
 Students are encouraged in Key Stage 3 to attend after school clubs and to extend their skills playing against local schools.
 We also aim to develop leadership skills within lessons and students are encouraged to work on this area in lessons by leading warm ups and umpiring games.

 Key stage 4